Survivorship training for nurses

 Start a Survivorship Series for Young Women Affected by Breast Cancer in Your Cancer Center

-Living Beyond Breast Cancer is seeking fifteen oncology nurse navigators to become program leaders for our 5th annual Survivorship Series program.
-This program trains oncology nurse navigators about the unique survivorship issues for young women who have been diagnosed with breast cancer under age 45.
+Living Beyond Breast Cancer is seeking oncology nurse navigators to become program leaders for our 6th annual Survivorship Series program.
+This program trains oncology nurse navigators about the unique survivorship issues for young women who have been diagnosed with breast cancer under age 45 and how to implement the patient education program in their cancer center.
 Program materials and resources are provided to support the implementation of the Survivorship Series at their institution or cancer center.
-In 2022, the Survivorship Series can be implemented as an in-person or virtual program.
+The Survivorship Series can be implemented as an in-person or virtual program.

 Selected participants will attend a virtual training.
-Lori Ranallo, RN, MSN, ARNP-BC, CBCN, a breast oncology nurse practitioner with over 25 years of experience in breast cancer survivorship, will be leading the training and provide ongoing support to program leaders as they implement the Survivorship Series in their institution or cancer center.
+Lori Ranallo, RN, MSN, ARNP-BC, CBCN, a breast oncology nurse practitioner with over 25 years of experience in breast cancer survivorship, will be co-facilitating the training and provide ongoing support to program leaders as they implement the Survivorship Series in their institution or cancer center.
+LBBC staff will train the Program Leaders on how to implement and market the patient program and also provide ongoing support throughout the implementation time period.

-The 2022 Survivorship Series applications have closed.
-Please contact Arin Ahlum Hanson, Director of Outreach, at [email protected] or 484.708.1546, if you have any questions or would like additional information about this program.
+Please contact Sara Strauss, Coordinator, Healthcare Provider Programs, at firstname.lastname@example.org or (484) 434-8300, if you have any questions or would like additional information about this program.
 Thank you for your interest!

 Being a program leader did not meet my expectations—it exceeded them.
 I expected to bring back some knowledge and a program to help enrich the lives of young women with breast cancer—but what I actually brought back far surpassed those simple goals.